Chinese Desserts: 52 Sweets People from China (Actually) Enjoy

 And that’s it!

-Lots of tasty ideas for you to try the next time you’re looking for Chinese bakery classics, dim sum desserts, or homemade sweets.
+Lots of tasty ideas and culinary traditions for you to try the next time you’re looking for Chinese bakery classics, dim sum desserts, or homemade sweets.

 (Or you can just order them online 🤷♀️)